Nyamware

 Nyamware is a settlement in Kenya's Nyanza Province.
-It is located in Kadibo division, Nyando constituency, Kisumu county.
-Settlement in this place dates back to 1867.
-It serves as a beach along one of the tributaries of river Nyando.
-Fishing is the main economic activity in this area and buyers come as far as Kisumu town to buy fish from traders.
-Some of the common fishes found in this place are omena (dagaa), mbuta (nile perch), tilapia (ng'ege), kamongo (mudfish), mumi (catfish) among other species.
-Beach management commonly referred to as BM by the locals offers administrative roles alongside area assistant chief and chief.
-The current chief is Mark Dero Nyadianga, an energetic and straightforward person.
-In the past, this place was inaccessible during rainy season, however, with the devolution, this place has a murram road from Alendu Shopping centre.
-With this road, Nyamware is accessible.
+It is located in Nyamware South Sub-Location, Kochieng West Location, Kadibo Division, Nyando Constituency, Kisumu County.
+Settlement in this area dates back to 1867.
+It serves as a beach along one of the tributaries of the Nyando River.
+Fishing and rice farming are the main economic activities in the area.
+Buyers come as far as Kisumu town to purchase fish from traders.
+Some of the common fish species found in the area include omena (silver cyprinid), mbuta (Nile perch), tilapia (ng'ege), kamongo (mudfish), and mumi (catfish), among others.

+Beach management, commonly referred to as BM by locals, provides administrative functions alongside the area assistant chief and chief.
+The current chief is Mark Dero Nyadianga.
+In the past, the area was inaccessible during the rainy season; however, following devolution, a murram road was constructed from Alendu Shopping Centre, making Nyamware more accessible.